by Arnie Schoenberg

 dN/dt = rN((K-N)/K)

 r-selected animals have plenty of habitat to grow into, so they crank out lots of kids and hope a few survive.
 K-selected animals have limitations on their resources, so they have few infants per birth, and longer birth spacing, and invest more parental care in making sure they survive.
-This is kinda like parenting styles: free-range versus helicopter.
+For a cultural analogy, think of human parenting styles: free-range versus helicopter.

 K-selection follows the human phylogenetic continuum closely.
 Vertebrates are more K-selected than invertebrates.
 Mammals are more K-selected than other vertebrates.
 Primates are more K-selected than other mammals.
 Anthropoids are more K-selected than prosimians.
 Hominoids are more K-selected than monkeys.
 Humans are one of the most K-selected species on the planet.